vturrisi/solo-learn/README.md

 ## Results

+**Note:** parameters may not be the best, we will be re-running the methods with lower performance eventually.

-**Note**: :bangbang: methods to re-run due to possibly bad parameters.
+**Note 2:** :bangbang: methods to re-run due to possibly bad parameters.

 ### CIFAR-10